pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

 }
 ```

-One of `NodeName` and `Slots` is required, user is able to specify all pods in a node or specifiy the pods directly.
+One of `NodeName` and `Slots` is required, user is able to specify all pods in a node or specify the pods directly.

-At controller side, when ever observe this annotation is set, it will do the flowing step to handle an un finished action:
+At controller side, when ever observe this annotation is set, it will do the flowing step to handle an unfinished action:

 ```go
 if RunningSlot is set {